top of page

 Xerophthalmia: oral vitamin A supplementation.

 Corneal ulcer: flushing with saline solution, and topical application of antibiotic eye ointment 3-5 times a day.
-Promising results of the use of autologous serum have been reported (Janyamethakul, 2015).
+Topical application of Diclofenac sodium 1% eye solution may help reducing the pain.
+Promising results of the use of autologous serum have been reported (Janyamethakul, 2015), applied twice daily.
 Preparation of autologous serum: Five 10 ml. syringes were used to collect a total of 50 ml.
 Then, the blood was allowed to clot for 2 hours at room temperature before being centrifuged at 3,000 rpm for 15 minutes.
 The separated serum was collected (about 20-25 ml.) into a sterile container to which 1 mg. of gentamicin was added.
 The autologous serum was then aliquoted into sterile tubes, each containing 3 ml.
 Additionally, the serum was stored at 4°C and used within 7 days.

 Other treatments attempts that have been tried: